 PGM mines & mining projects, by mining company (minimum of 3 projects).

-In addition to 31 operational mines in South Africa and Zimbabwe, there are a number of mining projects in various phases of development, including 2 Grassroots projects, 12 Pre-feasibility, 7 Feasibility, 2 Bankable, 9 Active and 6 Completed projects.
+In addition to 32 operational mines in South Africa and Zimbabwe, there are a number of mining projects in various phases of development, including 1 Grassroots project, 4 Pre-feasibility, 8 Feasibility, 2 Bankable and 11 execution projects.

-A number of mining companies are active in the palladium industry:
+A number of mining companies are executable in the palladium industry: